 Dorothy Stringer School

-We own 43 ha of downland, conserving its unique chalk grassland ecology, and support wildflower verges/wildlife corridors/tree planting.
+We own 43 hectares of downland, conserving its unique chalk grassland ecology, and support wildflower verges, wildlife corridors and tree planting.
 We encourage environmentally sensitive gardening at our allotments and promote Swift nesting boxes when planning applications appear suitable.
 We have installed Heat-pump technology in our buildings.

 The National Trust manages countryside sites across The Living Coast, promoting access to the South Downs and engaging visitors in its wildlife and history.
 Delivering ‘Trust in Nature’, a wellbeing and mental health project and leading the ‘Changing Chalk’ National Lottery Heritage Fund project.